Stop word: History of stop words

 In SEO terminology, stop words are the most common words that many search engines used to avoid for the purposes of saving space and time in processing of large data during crawling or indexing.

 For some search engines, these are some of the most common, short function words, such as the, is, at, which, and on.
 In this case, stop words can cause problems when searching for phrases that include them, particularly in names such as "The Who", "The The", or "Take That".
 Other search engines remove some of the most common words—including lexical words, such as "want"—from a query in order to improve performance.

-In recent years the SEO best practices around stop words have evolved along with the fields of machine learning and natural language processing.
-In February 2021, John Mueller, Webmaster Trends Analyst at Google, Tweeted the following, "I wouldn't worry about stop words at all; write naturally.
+In recent years the SEO best practices around stop words have evolved along with the fields of machine learning and NLP.
+In February 2021, John Mueller, Webmaster Trends Analyst at Google, tweeted "I wouldn't worry about stop words at all; write naturally.
 Search engines look at much, much more than individual words.
-"To be or not to be" just is a collection of stop words, but stop words alone don't do it any justice."
+'To be or not to be' just is a collection of stop words, but stop words alone don't do it any justice."